heche-psb/fossiler/README.md

 pip install fossiler
 ```

-Note that if users want to get the latest update, it's suggested to install from the source here because the update on `PYPI` will be later than here of source.
+Note that if users want to get the latest update, it's suggested to install from the source because the update on `PYPI` will be later than here of source.
 To install from source, the following command can be used.

 ```
 git clone https://github.com/heche-psb/fossiler